 Learn More: The Best Credit Cards with Airport Lounge Access for Canadians

-This list does not include those cards which offer DragonPass membership but zero complimentary lounge visits, such as the HSBC World Elite Mastercard.
+This list does not include those cards that offer DragonPass membership but zero complimentary lounge visits.
 While some cards do offer a complimentary DragonPass membership, each lounge visit or additional visits will cost $32 USD so it truly cannot be called a benefit.

 RBC Credit Cards with DragonPass Membership